-Internet phishing scams use fake emails, text messages, websites, and social media to steal personal information.
+Internet phishing scams use fake emails, text messages, websites, and social media to try to steal personal information.
 Often, the victim will receive a legitimate-looking email with a link to a webpage that seems real.
-It’s increasingly common for scammers to use phishing attempts to target the files of tax offices, payroll professionals, human resources offices, and any business that may have employee’s W-2 forms on file.
+It’s increasingly common for scammers to use phishing attempts to target the files of tax offices, payroll professionals, human resources offices, and any business that may have an employee’s W-2 forms on file.
 Individuals can also be targeted by phishing attacks—as a rule, avoid clicking on attachments or links in emails you’re not expecting, especially if the email is threatening or offers the promise of a huge tax refund.

-2. Fake IRS Phone Calls
+3. Fake IRS Phone Calls

 Be on guard if you get a phone call from someone claiming to be an IRS agent.
 These calls are usually unexpected and often aggressive.
 Automated messages and robo-calls are more common than a real person on the line.
-The caller may have some personal information such as your address or the last four digits of your Social Security number, and use bullying tactics to convince you to pay a fake tax bill through wire transfer, prepaid debit card, or gift card.
+The caller may have some of your personal information such as your address or the last four digits of your Social Security number and may use bullying tactics to convince you to pay a fake tax bill through wire transfer, prepaid debit card, or gift card.

-3. Tax Identity Theft
+5. Tax Identity Theft

-4. Fraudulent Tax Return Preparation Services
+6. Fraudulent Tax Return Preparation Services

 On average, about half of Americans choose to have a tax professional prepare their returns.
-Although most tax professionals are honest service providers, scammers may pose as preparers and use the personal information gathered to commit identity theft, refund fraud, and other scams.
+Although most tax professionals are honest service providers, scammers may pose as tax preparers and use the personal information gathered to commit identity theft, refund fraud, and other scams.
 Choose carefully when looking for a tax preparer—even if the person isn’t a scammer, they could be someone posing as a tax professional despite not being educated about taxes.

 When looking for a tax professional, don’t hesitate to ask for credentials such as a CPA license and an IRS Preparer Tax Identification Number (PTIN).
 Paid tax professionals are required to register with the IRS and include their PTIN on the returns they prepare.
 The IRS also provides some guidelines on their website for help in choosing a qualified preparer.

-5. Inflated Refund Claims
+7. Inflated Refund Claims

 This is a case of “if it sounds too good to be true, it’s probably not.”
 Some con artists will claim they can prepare your taxes and get you a refund that’s much larger than usual.
 Often, these scammers prey on older Americans and non-English speakers.
-Some scammers even file a false return in their client’s name, have the large refund deposited into their own account, and the client never knew the refund was paid.
-Honest tax preparers will always provide a copy of the filed tax return.
+Some scammers may even file a false return in their client’s name, have the large refund deposited into their own account, and the client never even knows the refund was paid.
+Honest tax preparers will always provide you a copy of the filed tax return.

-6. Falsely Padded Tax Deductions
+8. Falsely Padded Tax Deductions

-Unscrupulous tax preparers may encourage you to overstate deductions like charitable contributions, medical expenses, and business expenses, as well as falsely claiming tax credits in order to get a larger return.
+Unscrupulous tax preparers may encourage you to overstate deductions like charitable contributions, medical expenses, and business expenses, as well as falsely claiming tax credits to get a larger return.
 If these padded deductions are discovered, the IRS can impose penalties such as an additional 75 percent of the tax owed on top of the correct tax bill.
 Fraud charges can be filed against the taxpayer, by which time the con artist is long gone and can’t be found to be held responsible.

 How to Report a Tax Scam to the IRS